 If the student has proposed a Directed Study (which is typically designed in tandem with a seminar or leadership conference) and the conference or seminar dates are such that completion of the course work must be extended, no additional charge will be made to the student's account.
+Students may include a total of two courses (or maximum 8 credits) of Independent studies in their program.
+PhD students are allowed a total of three courses (or maximum of 12 credits) of independent studies in their program.

-- POR Requirements to lead an Independent Study: - Assist the student in constructing a proposed Independent Study course syllabus following the guidelines found in the Student Handbook pages 47-48 and calculate the required number of hours to be invested by the student using the calculations in the Student Handbook. - o Interact weekly with the student through a Populi-based discussion. - o Interact weekly with the student in a Zoom Room. - o Guide the student to complete their final project. - Review and grade the completed coursework assignments from the student at the end of 90 days after approval or at the end of extensions granted. - Forward graded coursework and Grade Summary (last page of this packet) to the Registrar's Office for recording in student's record no later than two months after receipt of coursework.
+- POR Requirements to lead an Independent Study: - o Assist the student in constructing a proposed Independent Study course syllabus following the guidelines found in the Student Handbook pages 47-48 and calculate the required number of hours to be invested by the student using the calculations in the Student Handbook. - o Interact weekly with the student through a Populi-based discussion. - o Interact weekly with the student in a Zoom Room. - o Guide the student to complete their final project. - o Review and grade the completed coursework assignments from the student at the end of 90 days after approval or at the end of extensions granted. - o Forward graded coursework and Grade Summary (last page of this packet) to the Registrar's Office for recording in student's record no later than two months after receipt of coursework.